Suleyman Kerimov

-Suleyman Abusaidovich Kerimov (Сулейма́н Абусаи́дович Кери́мов; Керимрин Абусаидан хва Сулейман; born 12 March 1966) is a Russian billionaire, oligarch, philanthropist and politician of the Lezgin descent.
-Kerimov has close ties to Vladimir Putin's government in Russia, and used to have close ties to Ramzan Kadyrov, the Chechen strongman.
-Recently, Kerimov and Kadyrov have been at odds.
+Suleyman Abusaidovich Kerimov (Сулейма́н Абусаи́дович Кери́мов; Керимрин Абусаидан хва Сулейман; born 12 March 1966) is a Russian billionaire, oligarch, philanthropist and politician of Lezgin descent.
+Kerimov maintains close ties to Vladimir Putin's administration in Russia, and formerly enjoyed a close relationship with Ramzan Kadyrov, the strongman of Chechnya.
+More recently, Kerimov and Kadyrov have fallen out.

 He entered politics in the 1990s.
-By 1999, he won control of Nafta Moskva, a former state-oil trader.
-In the 2000s, Kerimov obtained billions of dollars in loans from big Russian state-owned banks, such as Sberbank and VTB.
-Through these loans, he became a major stakeholder in Gazprom and Uralkali, as well as Sberbank.
-By 2008, his fortune had risen to $21 billion, and by 2022, it had decreased to $11 billion.
+By 1999, he had gained control of Nafta Moskva, a former state oil trader.
+In the 2000s, Kerimov secured billions of dollars in loans from major Russian state‑owned banks, such as Sberbank and VTB.
+Through these loans, he acquired substantial stakes in Gazprom and Uralkali, as well as Sberbank.
+By 2008, his fortune had reached $21 billion, although by 2022 it had declined to $11 billion.

 Since 2008, Kerimov has represented the Republic of Dagestan in the Federation Council of Russia.

-He bought the football club FC Anzhi Makhachkala in 2011, which subsequently made numerous high-profile signings.
-The club bought Samuel Eto'o, making him the highest-paid player in the world.
-In 2013, Kerimov drastically and abruptly cut the team's funding, prompting a firesale of players.
+In 2011, he bought the football club FC Anzhi Makhachkala, which subsequently made a series of high‑profile signings.
+The club acquired Samuel Eto'o, making him the highest‑paid player in the world.
+In 2013, Kerimov drastically and abruptly reduced the team's funding, leading to a firesale of players.

-In April 2018, he was placed under sanctions by the United States Department of Treasury.
-In the wake of 2022 Russian Invasion of Ukraine, Kerimov was sanctioned as a Russian oligarch close to President Putin, by the US, UK and EU on 15 March 2022.
-Suleiman Kerimov has been the focus of scrutiny in the U.S. for years.
+In April 2018, he was placed under sanctions by the United States Department of the Treasury.
+In the wake of the 2022 Russian invasion of Ukraine, Kerimov was sanctioned as a Russian oligarch with close ties to President Putin by the US, the UK and the EU on 15 March 2022.
+Suleiman Kerimov has been the subject of scrutiny in the United States for a number of years.

-Kerimov's son Said Kerimov resigned from the board of Polyus Gold in April 2022 and the family sold its stake in the company worth $6.3 billion relinquishing the majority shareholder position of Polyus Gold.
+In April 2022, Kerimov's son Said Kerimov resigned from the board of Polyus Gold and the family sold its stake in the company, valued at $6.3 billion, thereby relinquishing the position of majority shareholder.

 Early life and education

-Kerimov was born in Derbent, Dagestan, to a Dagestani Lezgin family.
-His ancestral village is said to be Karakyure of the Dokuzparinsky District.
-He graduated from high school in 1983, and following this enrolled in the Civil Engineering Department at Dagestan Polytechnic Institute in 1984, though his obligatory military service for the Soviet Army brought his studies to a halt just one year later.
-After completing his service in 1986, Kerimov continued his studies at Dagestan State University, where he graduated with a degree in financial accounting and economics in 1989.
-During his studies he was Deputy Chairman of DSU's Trade Union Committee.
-It was also at university that Kerimov met his wife, Firuza, the daughter of a former Trade Union leader.
+Kerimov was born on 12 March 1966 in Derbent, Dagestan, into a Dagestani Lezgin family, he belongs to the Lezgin sikhil (clan) Tvarkar.
+His ancestral village is said to be Karakyure in the Dokuzparinsky District.
+He graduated from high school in 1983 and subsequently enrolled in the Civil Engineering Department at the Dagestan Polytechnic Institute in 1984, although his obligatory military service in the Soviet Army interrupted his studies barely a year later.
+After completing his service in 1986, Kerimov resumed his studies at Dagestan State University, from which he graduated with a degree in financial accounting and economics in 1989.
+While a student, he served as deputy chairman of the university's Trade Union Committee.
+It was also at university that Kerimov met his wife, Firuza, the daughter of a former trade union leader.

-Kerimov has stated to have dreamed of making money from an early age, an ambition that prompted him to later move from his native Dagestan in the early 1990s.
+Kerimov has said that he had dreamed of making money from an early age, an ambition that later prompted him to leave his native Dagestan in the early 1990s.